SamSverko/flatbread/docs/CONTRIBUTING.md

 ---

-## You have made it this far!
+## You have made it this far

 Thank you for taking the time to read through this document (or just scroll down to the bottom to see how long this really was).
 You might be thinking to yourself, "wow, there are a lot of notes for such a small project!" and you are right!
 This wasn't meant to scare anyone away, but for contributors of any skill level to feel at ease and a sense of belonging to this project.
 We are hoping that once the few first contributions make their way into Flatbread, that we all become familiar and even tweak the guidelines to better fit the project.

-If after all this reading you are still interested in contributing, feel free to create a [new issue](https://github.com/SamSverko/flatbread/issues) with what you want to contribute with, or hit the project owner (Sam) up on Discord (SamTheBigs#3861).
-He doesn't bite :blush:
+If after all this reading you are still interested in contributing, feel free to create a [new issue](https://github.com/SamSverko/flatbread/issues) with what you want to contribute :blush: